The Bridges of Madison County (musical): Act II

-At the 4-H national fair, Carolyn worries about Stevie the steer, and Michael fights with Bud ("State Road 21").
-Meanwhile, at the farm, Robert is in bed with a still sleeping Francesca ("Who We Are and Who We Want to Be").
+At the 4-H national fair, Carolyn worries about Stevie the steer and Michael fights with Bud ("State Road 21").
+At the farm, Robert is in bed with a still sleeping Francesca ("Who We Are and Who We Want to Be").
 While preparing for their trip to Des Moines, Francesca explains to Robert how she came to live on an Iowa farm ("Almost Real").
-Meanwhile, Charlie and Marge—having seen Robert's truck at Francesca's home the whole night before—know that they have spent the night together.
+Meanwhile, Charlie and Marge—having seen Robert's truck at Francesca's the whole night before—know that they have spent the night together.

-After their day in Des Moines and with Francesca's family due home the next day, Francesca and Robert discuss their plans for the future.
+After returning from Des Moines and with Francesca's family due home the next day, Francesca and Robert discuss their plans for the future.
 He asks her to leave Winterset with him, and she considers the reality of leaving her family behind ("Before and After You"/"One Second and a Million Miles").
 Waking late the next morning, Robert again asks Francesca to come away with him; he is leaving Winterset at six o'clock and she must meet him in town before then.
 As he sets off for town, she tearfully promises to meet him.
-Later in the afternoon, Bud, Michael, and Carolyn arrive back at the farm and Francesca welcomes her family home.
-Bud asks what she has prepared for dinner, and Francesca immediately faces the realities of her life.
+Later in the afternoon, Bud, Michael, and Carolyn return home.
+As Francesca welcomes them, Bud asks what she has prepared for dinner.
+Francesca immediately faces the realities of her life.
 Preoccupied, she constantly checks her watch while unsuccessfully attempting to say her goodbyes to a frustrated Michael, to a devoted Carolyn, and to a misunderstanding Bud.
-Francesca is worrying about dinner when Marge shows up, lasagna in hand; she realizes her affair is known to Marge, who has no intention of outing her to Bud.
+Francesca is worrying about dinner when Marge shows up, lasagna in hand.
+She realizes her affair is known to Marge, who has no intention of outing her to Bud.
 Marge comforts a distraught and uncertain Francesca.
-While Michael and Carolyn fight in their room, Francesca attempts to tell Bud about her affair and asserts to him that she needs more from their relationship—she cannot go on feeling so alone.
+While Michael and Carolyn fight in their room, Francesca tries to tell Bud about her affair and asserts to him that she needs more from their relationship—she cannot go on feeling so alone.